 So, if you are going to use a Bluetooth headset, try to get some distance between you and your cell phone.
 Put it on the dash of your car instead of in your pocket, put it on a shelf a little ways away at the office.
 Most Bluetooth devices have a surprising range, don’t feel like you need to have the cell phone on your person to get it to work.

 One thing that really bothers me about the direction Bluetooth devices are going, is the different reporting and regulatory requirements.
 Cell phones have to report the SAR or Specific Absorption Rate.

 This allows us, at least to some extent, to compare the radiation levels of various phones.
 However, Bluetooth devices do not have to report the SAR, so we have no way, other than the Class and Version of the device, to guess as to it’s comparable EMF radiation levels.

 Even if we did have SAR levels for Bluetooth devices, they are far from a consistently reliable way of understanding the dangers of a device.

 Check out the in-depth post I wrote about Bose wireless headphones, and why they are so dangerous.

 What Should I Do Instead of Using a Bluetooth Headset?

 First of all, most wired headsets are not much better for you as they can act as a bit of an antenna for EMF radiation and allow it to from your device to your brain more quickly.
 On top of that, many headsets themselves give off a form of EMF radiation and are not safe for extended use.

-In my experience, the safest thing you can do, when the situation allows, is just use the speaker phone function of your phone.
-This allows you to keep good distance from your device, and your not subjecting your brain or organs to close proximity EMF radiation.
+In my experience, the safest thing you can do, when the situation allows, is just use the speakerphone function of your phone.
+This allows you to keep a good distance from your device, and you’re not subjecting your brain or organs to close proximity EMF radiation.